IN1407/C-vs-C-Similarities-Differences/README.md

 https://in1407.github.io/C-vs-Cpp-Similarities---Differences/
 OR
 https://cvscpp-similarities-and-differences.netlify.app/
-Note: both are the same website
+Note: both are the same website.
 Features:
 Clear comparison of C and C++